temptemp3/reach-react-starter/README.md

 > A common way to write Reach website is to divide the app (at least the part where we run the Reach app) to "views".
 Most of the time each participant function shows a different view to the user.

 - In the src/reach/participants/interfaces folder create a new file for each participant, filling their participant interfaces.
-For convention I recommend you to name them "`participantName + Interface.js`" (aliceInterface.ts for example).
+For convention I recommend you to name them "`participantName + Interface.js`" (aliceInterface.js for example).
 I added additional information inside the folder.

 - In the src/reach/participants/views folder create a new file for each participant, filling their views; the HTML they'll see for each function.
 An easy way to do it is to switch props.state.view to render a different component.